 Accountable care organizations (ACOs) are contractual agreements that health systems, hospitals and primary care doctors have with Wellmark to achieve certain quality and cost performance targets.
 The targets are designed to create better coordinated care, improve patient health, reduce the ever-increasing rate of health care cost trend, and ultimately lower the total cost of care for employers.

 To get a 360-degree view of a patient, including other doctors or specialists visited, treatments received and drugs prescribed, MCMH participates in Wellmark Blue Cross and Blue Shield's accountable care organizations (ACOs).
 Wellmark shifted to this model in 2012, and MCMH began participating in 2016.
 To help ACOs like MCMH reach certain performance targets, Wellmark provides data and analytics about each ACO-attributed member to give a 360-degree view of the member’s health.
+Local provider relationships like this, along with the national reach of the Blue Cross Blue Shield network, gives us with the richest health insurance data in the country to improve care in every community.

 “Working with Wellmark as a partner through the ACO agreement, we can effectively locate patients who have persistent health problems, or target those who move from one risk status to another,” says Ron Kloewer, chief information officer and director of campus development at the hospital.
 “For example, it is too common for a patient to have one chronic disease, but over time, develop another.
 Wellmark provides data that helps us identify patients who are moving toward increasing level of medical risk.”